 “It’s very much a shared responsibility model, and the collaboration between MDs and RNs has been instrumental to its success,” Carley says.
 “We’ve already seen many examples where virtual care has helped address serious postoperative complications that might have led patients back into hospital.”

-Michael McGillion, co-PI on the PVC-RAM study, Assistant Dean of Research at McMaster’s School of Nursing and a PHRI Scientist, notes that “frontline nurses have the opportunity to lead the charge in terms of virtual care from hospital to home, in collaboration with physicians and allied health colleagues.”
+Michael McGillion, co-PI on PVC-RAM-1, Assistant Dean of Research at McMaster’s School of Nursing and a PHRI Scientist, notes that “frontline nurses have the opportunity to lead the charge in terms of virtual care from hospital to home, in collaboration with physicians and allied health colleagues.”

 Story contributed by: Lise Diebel, Hamilton Health Sciences